qux-bbb/text-utils/README.md

 # text-utils

 ## Intro
-Text formatting tool, right-click to select the function, the existing functions are as follows：
+Text formatting tool, right-click to select the function, the current functions are as follows：
 1. TODO list (shortcut key: Alt + X)
 2. string reverse
 3. string to lowercase/uppercase/titlecase